jensenak/everylang/README.md

-This is a project in which I will attempt to write a simple program in as many different languages as possible.
+This is a project in which I will attempt to write a simple program in a bunch of different languages.

-Goals:
+###Goals:

 * Include some form of data associated with methods (object-like)
 * Include an iterative loop